-Over the years, the Manly Environment Centre (MEC) has been involved in a diverse range of projects to increase awareness and affect change.
+Over the years, the Manly Environment Centre (MEC) has been involved in a diverse range of projects to increase awareness and effect change.
 Projects have focused on sustainability, reducing pollution, protecting our native wildlife and endangered species and having a positive impact on vegetation and waterways.

 This event is a fun, interactive and all-inclusive community week-long festival to raise awareness of the pressing environmental issues we face today.
 It offers information to empower people to take action and make lifestyle choices which will create positive outcomes for themselves, the wider community - locally and globally - and the environment.
 Festival events have included open air cinema, snorkel and kayak tours, beach clean ups, meditation, yoga, science projects and much more!
 Held end of November to early December.

 Through research, analysis and lobbying the MEC has played a huge role in restoring and protecting places of importance.
 Projects undertaken at Cabbage Tree Bay, North Head and Manly Lagoon have been incredibly significant in regards to protecting native flora and fauna and returning waterways to a less polluted state.